MariaTsantaki/FASMA-synthesis/README.md

 # Usage
 FASMA is so easy.
 You can run FASMA 1) either with the GUI or 2) from the terminal.

-1) Run with the GUI:
+1) Run to open the GUI control:

 ```
 python FASMA.py
 ```

-to open the GUI control.

-2) Run the CLI version:
+2) Run the CLI version.

 Add the options in the `StarMe_synth.cfg` file manually and then:

 `python synthDriver.py`.